shawngraham/hist1900/docs/2.Assessment/Personal Memex.md

 In this assignment, which unrolls over the duration of the entire term, you will create your own personal 'memex' of a kind first described by [Vannevar Bush in his article, 'As We May Think.'](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/) published in The Atlantic in 1945.

+**You will need to download and install [obsidian.md](https://obsidian.md) to do this.
+It is free**.

+I will walk you through how to use this software both in class, and through [[1.A Demo Obsidian Vault|copious documentation]].

 ## Build your Memex

 This involves: